 15. Go on a scenic cruise

-A scenic cruise is an iconic activity in Queenstown that many people don’t know can be done on a budget.
-In fact, the Spirit of Queenstown scenic cruise starts at only $49 NZD.
-On the cruise, you’ll take a trip up towards Mt Nicholas Station stopping at Bob’s Cove along the way all while the captain explains the history of Queenstown and the legend of Lake Wakatipu.
+A scenic cruise is an activity that many people don’t know can be done on a budget.
+In fact, this Million Dollar scenic cruise starts at only $59 NZD!
+On the cruise, you’ll take a leisurely trip up towards the gorgeous Remarkables Ski Area, all while the captain explains the history of Queenstown and the legend of Lake Wakatipu.

 16. Have a drink at an ice bar